gravitational/planet/README.md

 Planet is a containerized Kubernetes environment.
 It is a self-containerizing Debian image with Kubernetes services running inside.

-There are [official ways](https://kubernetes.io/docs/setup/) to install and manager a Kubernetes cluster but `planet` is different in that:
+There are [official ways](https://kubernetes.io/docs/setup/) to install and manage a Kubernetes cluster but `planet` is different in that:

 * Planet creates a "bubble of consistency" for every cluster we deploy.
 * Planet packages services running under/alongside Kubernetes.